Insights

 2025

 We’re entering a new age.
 Designers are moving beyond crafting experiences to architecting collaborative intelligence.
-This is the most significant change in our discipline since the transition from print to digital.
+It’s the most significant change in our discipline since the transition from print to digital.

 Interface design → crafting interactions